The1Glitch/The1Glitch/README.md

 - 💞️ I’m looking to collaborate on the up coming projects
 - 📫 How to reach me: easytmashabela@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I'm changing careers, moving from finance to Teach.
+- ⚡ Fun fact: I'm changing careers, moving from finance to Tech.
 It's a rocky road but i'll get there.

 <!---
 The1Glitch/The1Glitch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.